Shylashri

-Shylashri is an Indian actress who acted in Kannada, Tamil and Malayalam cinema.
+Shylashri is an Indian actress who acted in Kannada, Tamil,Telugu,Hindi, Malayalam, and Malay (Malaysian Launguage).
 She was awarded the Rajyotsava Award in 2019 for her contributions to Kannada Cinema.

 Shylashri is known to be one of 3 daughters of a classical musician, Veena Gnanambal, who taught music in Annamalai University.

 Career

-Shylashri began her career with a small role in the Kannada film Sandhya Raga, released in 1966.
+Shylashri began her career with a small role in the Malyalam film Kalanjukittiya Thankam, released in 1964 and with a small role in Kannada Film Sandhya Raga, released in 1966, by this she was introduced to Kannada Film Industry.
 She has acted as heroine and a supporting actress in many Kannada movies.
 She is well remembered for her role in the National Award-winning Kannada film Naguva Hoovu, released in 1971 where she plays a nurse who falls in love with a doctor but sacrifices her love for a cancer patient who loves her.
 She also wrote the story for the film, which was produced by R.N.R.
 Productions.
 She acted as one of the heroines opposite Dr. Rajkumar in Bangarada Hoovu and Jedara Bale.
 She has also appeared in a few Tamil films.